-So I did a bit more work on the Marquee.
-I did a bit of work on the graphic design.
+I did a bit more work on the Marquee.
 I am in no way a graphic artist.
 I had downloaded some logos to do the initial graphic.
 I found some better ones to use and made some other changes to it.
 I then printed it out on my inkjet printer onto 3 sheets just like the previous test one I did on a black only laser printer.
 It turned out pretty well, I couldn’t do a full color graphic though.
 I think I will leave it at this paper graphics for awhile anyways.

 For the Marquee there really aren’t any hot spots.
 I was thinking doing a frosted piece of Plexiglass behind the marquee to handle any hotspots, but that turned out to not be needed (with the paper that is).
 It is a little brighter than I think I want it, but I didn’t find it too distracting while test playing it.
 It is quite hard to photograph anywhere near properly though as bright as it is.
 I have at this point decided to not make a dimmer system for it.
 I have a couple of workable circuits that I have used for that in the past, I just don’t want to take the time at this point, when the biggest issue is taking photographs of it.

 For the LCD I wanted to make a bezel/cover that went over it.
 To do this I put some 1/8th inch strips up the sides of the cabinet to rest the Plexiglas against.
 It slides up behind the Marquee bottom board, between it and the top edge of the LCD itself.
-The strips up the sides are a lot like the ones that were in place on Mike’s build in the video.
-I wasn’t sure what they were for in his case, they may make it to have very little gap on the sides in his case?
-He did not cover the monitor with Plexiglas so I am not sure, he also had a small board along the bottom above the control panel, which I omitted due to the Plexiglas.
+For Mike’s it seemed he was putting the MDF strips up infront of the monitor?
+At least in his plans, that would have pushed it back, in my case with the thin strips they are even with the front of the LCD and are just guides to keep the plexiglass from flexing.
+Mike also had a small board along the bottom above the control panel, which I omitted due to the Plexiglas.
 I fitted the Plexiglas so that it just meets up with the back edge of the control panel.
 It is not held along the bottom and just goes up against the control panel board, so it can flex and make a gap there a bit.
-I may secure that in some way in the future, but currently it is minimal, and I do not want to make it difficult to remove the control panel if I need to.
+I may have to secure that in some way in the future, but currently it is minimal, and I do not want to make it difficult to remove the control panel if I can help it.

 Above is the Plexiglas I was cutting for the screen.
-To cut it, used a board and metal angle.
+To cut it, I used a board and metal angle clamped together.
 I was cutting from the side on the right side where the knife is laying.
-Because the Plexiglas had a bad edge from when I purchased it, I needed to be sure to get one good long cut.
-This stuff is very hard, it is not the softer type.
-It likes to fracture/crack.
+Because the Plexiglas had a bad edge from when I purchased it, I needed to be sure to get one good long cut for the bottom edge.
+The top edge is hidden up past the marquee bottom board.
+This stuff is very hard, it is not the softer type so I found that it likes to fracture/crack.
 I managed to get a very good first cut on the top edge.
 The next cut, which I was doing in that picture really cracked up the edge.
 The last cut, cutting it down to the right width, that cut went very well thankfully.
 I had 1 factory edge and 2 cut edges exposed that turned out pretty well.
 It was very slightly too wide, to get it down to the right width I used some 180 grit sandpaper and a sanding block to get it just right.

 Above you can see the thin strips the Plexiglas will rest on.
 After installing them I painted them gloss black to blend in.
 You can also see the door latch and spacer block to keep it from moving much.
 The little block at the bottom of the door is to keep it from going in to far, there is another stop block on the top corner as well, but it is out of view in the picture.
 The round speaker grills are again easy to see here as well as the chrome volume knob on the right.

 Here is the back with the door latched of course.
 There is a fair gap at the hinge side, but with the wide hinge that does not show.
 I should have made it just a little shorter, it rubs easily, but I hope to not have to open it much.
 I also hope to not loose the keys..
-You can see a bit of the run in the paint at the top, but it is on the back and shouldn’t be seen much.
+You can see a bit of the run in the paint at the top, but it is on the back and shouldn’t be seen.
 Overall I have to say the paint turned out pretty good.
 There at the top, there is that extra T Molding strip on the Marquee Top.
-I think it looks nice and provides just a little ventilation due to a narrow gap where the boards come together there, and that little bit of excess still gave me enough with 20′ to do it.
 The Plug/Fuse/Switch unit in the back there can be wired a few different ways.
 The one I have has a lighted switch, that switch could be wired either as an Always On light even when turned off, or it can be wired at only to light up when the power is on.
 I have chosen to wire it so that it will only be lighted if the power is on.
 Some of them do come with a black switch and those don’t have lights in them.
 You could just switch the Hot line so that the light would not come on then because if the Neutral isn’t there it won’t light up.
 With the plug unit, again be certain they are secured well and not loose, a loose wire can cause heat and melting and potentially fire.
 I nearly soldered used solder and heat shrink on the plug unit for that reason, but I didn’t as then I would have to desolder it to ever remove the plug or power strip.